-- (A third or subsequent offense is charged as a felony)
+- 3rd or subsequent offense is charged as a felony

-2. DUI involving transport of a child less than age 16:
+DUI involving transportation of a child less than age 16:

-- A. 1st DUI offense: Subject to 6 months in jail, mandatory minimum $1,000.00 fine and 25 days of community service in a program benefitting children.
+- 1st DUI offense: Subject to 6 months in jail, mandatory minimum $1,000.00 fine and 25 days of community service in a program benefiting children.

-Under Illinois law, there a different classes of felonies beginning with Class 4 and moving up to Class X each which carry increasing periods of incarceration as follows:
+Under Illinois law, there a different classes of felonies beginning with a Class 4 felony and moving up to Class X felony, each which carry increasing periods of incarceration as follows:

 - Class 4 Felony DUI - 1-3 years and up to a $25,000 fine;

 - Class 3 Felony DUI - 2-5 years and up to a $25,000 fine;